Banani-Rath/azure-devops-server-docs-pr/docs/admin/open-admin-console.md

    information under **File Version**.

 <a id="public-url" />

 ## View or change the Public URL

 Prior to changing the Public URL, review <a href="websitesettings.md" data-raw-source="[Web site settings and security for Azure DevOps on-premises](websitesettings.md)">Web site settings and security for Azure DevOps on-premises</a>.

+> [!IMPORTANT]
-&gt; [!IMPORTANT]<br/>&gt; Changing the Public URL impacts your end users.
+> Changing the Public URL impacts your end users.
 While we recommend converting from HTTP to HTTPS bindings, Visual Studio client connections will need to be re-established and old bookmarks will no longer resolve.
 Coordinate changes of this sort with your users to avoid significant disruption.

-0. From the **Azure DevOps Administration Console**>**Application Tier** node.
+1. From the **Azure DevOps Administration Console**>**Application Tier** node.
 The Public URL is listed under the **Application Tier Summary** section.

     > [!div class="mx-imgBorder"]
     > ![Azure DevOps Server Administration Console, Application Tier, Change Public URL](_img/app-tier/find-public-url.png)